bzelditch/DataScience/README.md

 # DataScience

-A central repository for various data science projects/explorations.
+A central repository for my various data science projects/explorations.
+The summaries below describe each investigation in more detail.

 ## Wine

 An analysis of 150K wines reviewed in Wine Magazine.